-- Museums, Parks and Gardens
+- Museums, Parks and Gardens Type

 - 1 to 2 hours Time to Spend

 There's no better way to get a healthy dose of culture than to enjoy some fine art, especially when the art is outdoors and free to enjoy.
-So in other words, you should plan on visiting the Olympic Sculpture Park, a 9-acre section of the Seattle Art Museum that's filled with works by such sculptors as Alexander Calder, Claes Oldenburg and Roxy Paine.
+In other words, you should plan on visiting the Olympic Sculpture Park, a 9-acre section of the Seattle Art Museum that's filled with works by such sculptors as Alexander Calder, Claes Oldenburg and Roxy Paine.
 Once you've had your fill of art, turn your attention to the view, which stretches over Elliott Bay to the Olympic Mountains.

 The Olympic Sculpture Park sits a few blocks southwest of the Space Needle near the shores of Elliott Bay.
 Hours vary by season, but the park is open every day.
 Visit the Olympic Sculpture Park's website for more details on hours and tour schedules.